 In addition to measuring ball and club data, the QED is compatible with the best simulation software on the market including GSPro and TGC 2019.

-The QED also comes with Uneekor’s own in-house software called Ignite, which offers Optix recordings, a 3D driving range, fitting data, and a swing motion analysis tool.
-The Ignite software can be upgraded to Refine or Refine+ software which provides full course play and other additional features.
+The QED also integrates with Uneekor’s own in-house software called View, which offers Optix recordings, a 3D driving range, various diagrams with dispersion data, and a swing motion analysis tool.
+Through special software packages, you can access the Refine or Refine+ software which provide full course play, multiplayer, games, and other features.

 The QED is generally an indoor launch monitor because it needs to be mounted overhead in a fixed position.
 It also must be used with software in order to view the measured data, so in this sense, it’s essentially a golf simulator.